-Email spoofing is when the sender of an email, typically a spammer, forges (spoofs) the “From” address in the email header so the email being sent appears to have been sent from a legitimate email address that is not the spammers own address.
+Email spoofing is when the sender of an email, typically a spammer, forges (spoofs) the “From” address in the email header.
+The email appears to be from a legitimate email address rather than the spammer’s address.
 The tactic can increase the spam messages seeming authenticity.
-You’re more likely to open email that purports to come from a person or a company you know than email that comes from a total stranger.
+You’re more likely to open an email that purports to come from a person or a company you know than an email that comes from a total stranger.

 If you’ve received an email you suspect is a spoofed email, you should be able to see the IP address for the computer that sent the spam in the header of the email, allowing you to determine where the message came from.
 You can then contact that PC’s Internet service provider and have that IP address blocked.
 In the short term, that may stop the email spoofing and the bounced messages.

-In the header of the email, you should be looking for something like this:
+In the header of the email, you should be see something like this:

-This is just an example using fake information, but the key thing to note here is “Authenticated sender”.
-This means the email was sent after authenticating the sender by means of username and password, therefore, it was actually sent through the outgoing mail servers using the email account login credentials.
-This is when you should run a full system virus scan and change your password as mentioned above.
+This is just an example of using fake information, but the key thing to note here is “Authenticated sender.”
+This means the email was sent after authenticating the sender with a username and password through the outgoing mail servers using the email account login credentials.
+This is when you should run a complete system virus scan and change your password, as mentioned above.

 While there is no foolproof way to prevent email spoofing, we recommend you adopt some email security best practices: